Bachelor of Laws/Bachelor of International Relations

 Your law studies will cover the fundamental principles of Australian law, civil litigation, property, contract and constitutional laws.
 You can also use your electives to study areas such as human rights law, public international law and international crime.

-As you progress, you'll have the opportunity to complete additional studies including Honours in Laws, subjects from our Global Business Law program at the Master's level, and clinical practice in a law firm.
+As you progress, you'll have the opportunity to complete additional studies including Honours in Laws and clinical practice in a law firm.

 You can also take an international relations placement subject, which will prepare you for a career in the field, and participate in international mooting competitions or our winter school subject in Shanghai.